Must Avoid in Scotland. Don’t be alarmed. Only 12 Places

 Unless you are specifically going for the golf, again, obviously, give the area a wide berth.

 Accommodation books out for miles around.
 Roads are jammed.
-Happily, you can ignore this one until the competition comes back to Scotland in 2024 (Royal Troon).
+It’s in Scotland in 2024 (Royal Troon), then elsewhere for the next year or two.

 City of Aberdeen